-By completing the Application to Reservation of Limited Liability company Name with Secretary of State, names can be reserved up to 120 days.
+By completing the Application to Reservation of Limited Liability Company Name with the Secretary of State, names can be reserved for up to 120 days.
 Name reservations can be made for $30.

 Choose a Registered Agent

-Registered agents form an integral part of your business as they are responsible for receiving important legal documents and other official documents.
+Registered agents are integral to your business as they are responsible for receiving important legal and official documents.
 Nebraska requires that all LLCs have a registered agent.
-Nebraska residents must have a physical address and be able receive documents, such as lawsuit filings, from registered agents.
+Nebraska residents must have a physical address and be able to receive documents, such as lawsuit filings, from registered agents.